-- 5.1 Analysis of the data shows that the College has seen a decrease in the mean value pay gap by 3.41% compared to the value for 2022 which was 13.41%. - 5.2 There has been an increase in the median value pay gap by 2.35% compared to 2022, however the increase was not as high as last year, as the increase for 2022 was 7.54%. - 5.3 The College is reporting a median pay gap of 21.01% compared to the UK pay gap of 14.9% in 2022 (Office for National Statistics). - 5.4 The UK figure decreased by 0.11% from 2021 to 2022 (Office for National Statistics). - 5.5 The mean figure of 10% is more comparable for the College, as this represents the average difference between males and females across all pay scales.
-This figure has dropped considerably more than the national average. - 5.6 Females are well represented at the ELT, SLT and CLT levels of the College. - 5.7 The main reasons for the College's current gender pay gap are: - 5.7.1 despite more females in each of the quartiles, overall, there remains a higher percentage of females in the lower quartiles which represent more junior roles and therefore lower salaries. - 5.7.2 the percentage of the lower middle quartile has increased from 68% to 74%, which reflects recruitment into mainly support posts.
-These posts are more likely to be filled by females. - 5.7.3 it is still the case that females are more likely than males to take time out from work to start a family, look after children or other family members; - 5.7.4 females are still more likely to work part-time or term-time only, with such roles often attracting a pro-rata or lower salary; and - 5.7.5 the decrease in the mean value represents the recruitment of more females to the upper and upper middle quartile, as the overall average gap between salaries for males and females has been reduced.
+- 5.1 Analysis of the data shows that the College has seen an increase in the mean value pay gap by 2.47% compared to the value for 2023 which was 10%. - 5.2 There has been an increase in the median value pay gap by 2.32% compared to 2023, which was a similar increase as last year the increase was 2.35%. - 5.3 The College is reporting a median pay gap of 23.33% compared to the UK pay gap of 14.4% in 2023 (Office for National Statistics). - 5.4 The UK figure decreased by 0.5% from 2022 to 2023 (Office for National Statistics). - 5.5 The mean figure of 12.47% is more comparable for the College, as this represents the average difference between males and females across all pay scales.
+This figure remains above the UK mean pay gap of 7.7% in 2023 (Office for National Statistics). - 5.6 Females are well represented at the ELT, SLT and CLT levels of the College. - 5.7 The main reasons for the College's current gender pay gap are: - 5.7.1 There is a higher percentage of males in the upper quartile for the first time, with a reverse of the percentages from 2023. - 5.7.2 Despite there being significantly more females in each of the other quartiles, overall, there remains a higher percentage of females in the lower quartiles which represent more junior roles and therefore lower salaries. - 5.7.3 The percentage of the lower quartile has increased from 74% to 80%, which reflects recruitment into mainly support posts.
+These posts are more likely to be filled by females. - 5.7.4 It is still the case that females are more likely than males to take time out from work to start a family, look after children or other family members. - 5.7.5 Females are still more likely to work part-time or term-time only, with such roles often attracting a pro-rata or lower salary.